turingschool/backend-curriculum-site/module4/lessons/intro_to_graphql_slides.md

 # Refactoring

 The schema file is getting a little lengthy - can you pull each type, the RootQuery, and the mutation out into their own files and maintain functionality?

 ___

+# GraphQL vs. RESTful APIs

+With your partner, create a poster that compares/contrasts GraphQL and REST, and highlights the key points that we learned today.

+___